Skip to main content

 • Building code standards do not apply retroactively.
 They only apply to an existing home if you are replacing a covered item.

-• The effective date of the new code requirements will be based on when the wildfire risk map is available.
+• The effective date of the new code requirements will be based on when the wildfire hazard map is available.
 If you are replacing your roof or siding, doing an addition to your home, or constructing a new home, you would need to use fire hardening materials for any permit application submitted after the effective date of the new code requirements.

 • You are not required to change materials for partial repairs of your roof or siding.